 Qualification SAQA NLRD Number

 National Diploma: Engineering: Mechanical 16428

 Bachelor of Technology: Engineering: Mechanical 1737

+Bachelor of Engineering Technology 99599

 Master of Engineering 96827

 Doctor of Engineering 96812

 4. PROGRAMME INFORMATION AND RULES

 On the basis of a variety of placement assessments, successful applicants will be accepted into a three-year minimum programme of study.
 An augmented curriculum is devised in order to enhance student development and to improve the student's chances of successful throughput.